OTC-CISRiley/CIS150InfoLevel1/docs/readme.md

 ## Begin Level 1
 1. Connect to tfs
 2. Create a new project – check the add to source control check box
+- this project uses an array to save web url's
+- use your desk checking skills to see if you can determine what string is saved in each array entry
+- run the debugger to validate your expected array contents

         static void Main(string[] args)
         {